 Once you have settled a little more in Italy, have your residence, permesso di soggiorno, and your tessera sanitaria and doc figured out, you might want to look into getting a driver’s license.
 To be clear – if you are an American you can use an international driver’s license for your first year in Italy, after that you will need to go through the full process to get an Italian Driver’s Licence.
 If you are coming from another EU country you may be able to just translate and convert your current license.

-I personally have not yet gone through this experience, though it is my next step.
+I am currently going through this process.
 Here I just wanted to gather information about the process, to read some other blogger’s experiences with the process, scroll on down!

 Italian Driving Laws

 If you plan on driving in Italy, living long term here, you’ll need an Italian driver’s license.
 As mentioned if you are visiting you can use a International Drivers License to rent and drive a car short term.
 If you are living here long term and have an American license, it is a bit different.
 Your first year as an Italian resident, you can see your US license and International Driver’s License.
 After this year, you are going to hop into Autoscuola and start from 0.
 If you are coming from one of the countries on this list, you are able convert your driving license to be valid in Italy.

 A little note: you will find some of us living in Italy who do not follow these rules.
 You SHOULD follow the law, it is your responsibility to follow it and if you get caught well, you’ll have to live with the consequences.

 If you need any help getting settled in Italy, book a call and let me help you figure out life in Italy.